arangodb/docs-hugo/site/content/3.12/develop/http-api/replication/write-ahead-log.md

 instance.
 While these APIs are also available on DB-Server instances, accessing them as a user is not supported.
 This API replaces some of the APIs in `/_api/replication`.

+{% comment -%}
+Since the removal of AF, DC2DC, and Leader/Follower replication, the only async replication remaining is used to initialize new DB-Servers for clusters (snapshot transfer / SynchronizeShard) - and this is done using the below endpoints.
+They can also be used for testing cluster replication code without running a full cluster and can thus not be removed until Replication 1 is gone.
+{% endcomment -%}

 ## Get the tick ranges available in the WAL

 ```openapi